types of loading dock lifts

 What is best for you and your company?

 When you are beginning the process of finding a dock leveler for your operation it’s important to recognize your needs.
 What are you searching for in a leveler?
 What functionality do you need your dock leveler to have?
-It’s crucial to know what you want out of your leveler and what needs you are trying to meet with it in order to make a good decision for which leveler will be the best addition for your ventures.
+It’s crucial to know what you want out of your leveler and what needs you are trying to meet with it in order to make a good decision about which leveler will be the best addition for your ventures.
 Some things that might help you discover your needs are things like signaling, various control features, safety elements, and capacity ability.
-Certain industries have various environments as well as requirements for their work flow to function, recognizing your industries needs will be the first step in narrowing down what you are looking for in a dock leveler.
+Certain industries have various environments as well as requirements for their workflow to function, recognizing your industry’s needs will be the first step in narrowing down what you are looking for in a dock leveler.

 Once you have narrowed down each of the things that you need from your dock leveler, you’ll be able to think about other things such as maintenance costs.
 This is another important thing to consider when trying to find the right dock leveler for your business.
 Maintenance costs as well as lifespan vary between mechanical and hydraulic docks.
-A hydraulic dock leveler likely will cost more up front, but it’s been found that hydraulic dock levelers generally last longer than mechanical levelers which means that you more than likely will spend more maintaining and keeping up with your mechanical leveler.
+A hydraulic dock leveler likely will cost more upfront, but it’s been found that hydraulic dock levelers generally last longer than mechanical levelers which means that you more than likely will spend more maintaining and keeping up with your mechanical leveler.

 The last thing we encourage people to consider is going to be what environment is your leveler going to be a part of?
 Think about your loading dock environment that you are trying to put a dock leveler in.
 Is your business heavily refrigerated?
 How much space do you have?
 Do your products vary – do you need something that is widely versatile?
 Think about the environment that you are in, not only with your facility, but also with your product.
 This might help you make a more pointed decision of which dock leveler is going to best serve you as well as provide you with the best functionality and maximize your productivity.